 If you have an older cat, the process might take a little longer because your kitty won’t be accustomed to having its teeth brushed and its mouth held wide open.
 Even if you have a younger kitten, it might still be uncomfortable with the idea of having his teeth brushed.
 Patience and regular training will be the key to success.

 Using the right tools and following the adequate steps are necessary for good dental care.
 Whether you’re brushing your kitten’s teeth for the first time or are trying to brush the teeth of an older cat, you might need to have the first session of dental care at the vet’s.
 The vet will be able to comfort or even sedate the cat if it’s not feeling comfortable.

 After the first professional dental care session, it will be a good idea to let the cat heal for a few days as the gums might be irritated.
 This is crucial, especially if your cat had an inflamed gum or had any teeth removed.
-When you feel that the cat is comfortable enough, it will be time for establishing a daily dental care routine at home.
+When you feel that the cat is comfortable enough, it will be time to establish a daily dental care routine at home.

 Adding some dry food to your cat’s diet is a good step to help reduce the plaque and tartar buildup to keep the teeth healthy.
 There are also cat dental chews, gels, and mouthwashes that can help make dental care more efficient and easier.

 What Do You Need to Brush Your Cat’s Teeth?